NHSDigital/summary-care-record-api/docker/README.md

 # integration-adaptor-scr
-National Integration Adaptors - Summary Care Record
+National Integration Adaptors - Summary Care Record.
+This README covers the set up and local gradle testing of SCR.
+For descriptions of the endpoints themselves, see the `/specification` directory at the root of the repository.

 ## Requirements:
 1. JDK 14